wearefuturegov/nesta-skills/content/roles/09-curator.md

   - 1
   - 5
   - 12
-attitudesMapping:
-  - 1
-  - 2
-  - 3
-  - 5
-  - 8
-  - 9
 ---

-The Curator manages the network that surrounds the in- novation team/projects, and is responsible in building this network of change agents to enable collaborative problem solving.
+The Curator manages the network that surrounds the innovation team/projects, and is responsible in building this network of change agents to enable collaborative problem solving.